honeybadger-io/honeybadger-go/README.md

 The code for the sample app is [available on Github](https://github.com/honeybadger-io/crywolf-go), in case you'd like to read through it, or run it locally.

+## Supported Go Versions

+This library supports the last two major Go releases, consistent with the Go team's [release policy](https://go.dev/doc/devel/release):

+- Go 1.25.x
+- Go 1.24.x

+Older versions may work but are not officially supported or tested.

 ## Configuration